david-sauvage/effective-java-summary/README.md

 You should declare a method to return Optional<T> if it might not be able to return a result and clients will have to perform special processing if no result is returned.
 You should never use an optional of a boxed primitive.
 Instead use OptionalInt, OptionalLong etc...

+__Item 56 : Documentation__

+Documentation should be mandatory for exported API.